 This is the person who decides whether or not the young person who has been referred, should attend a Hearing of the Child, Youth and Community Tribunal.

-This is an emergency measure which aims to protect children and young people who are at risk of significant harm.
-A Child Protection Order is made by the Guernsey Juvenile Court.
+This is an emergency measure which aims to protect children and young people who are suffering or at imminent risk of suffering serious harm.
+An Emergency Child Protection Order is made by the Juvenile Courts in Guernsey and Alderney.

 Child, Youth and Community Tribunal

 The Child, Youth and Community Tribunal (often called the CYCT) deals with children and young people under the age of 18 in the Bailiwick of Guernsey who are in need of help.

 A Convenor’s Meeting is a legal meeting that takes place before a Hearing of the Child, Youth and Community Tribunal.
 The purpose of the meeting is to decide whether the Grounds for Referral (reasons for the Hearing) are agreed by the parties (the young person and their parents or carers).